-Pathways serve a wide variety of users and can be formal, hard surfaces for wheeled toys, wheelchairs and walkers, or can be informal paths between activity settings allowing for transitions that are slower, exploratory, and windy.
+Pathways serve a wide variety of users and can be formal, hard surfaces for wheeled toys, wheelchairs and walkers, or can be informal paths between activity settings allowing for transitions that are slower, exploratory, and winding.
+Paths often help to define a space and become what you design around.
 Paths for wheeled toys are best when they're looping and have varied topography to physically challenge little bodies and build up equilibrium and bilateral development.
 It's best if primary pathways are accessible and wide (at least 5 feet wide is a good baseline).